Listen to this episode:

 Todd Schnirel (04:04.92)

 So we have an ERP system, an Epicor Profit21 ERP system that we've had for probably a little over a decade now.
 And it's not the cutting edge of technology, but steady and it does a good job for us.
-And one of the challenges that my team and Jen's team by extension has is how do we use that steady, traditional distributor ERP system and make it work with
+And one of the challenges that my team and Jen's team by extension has is how do we use that steady, traditional distributor ERP system and make it work with modern web tools and modern API interfaces.
+And we use a product called CloverDX to do a lot of that work.
+And it gives us the bridge to kind of get between a legacy ERP system and many of the modern applications that we have to deal with.

 Matthew Stibbe (04:56.974)

-Well, obviously this is behind the data with CloverDX, so thank you for mentioning them.
+Well, obviously this is Behind the Data with CloverDX, so thank you for mentioning them.
 And I like that bridge metaphor.
 It's a useful way of thinking about it.
 They often talk about pipelines.
 So Todd, your job title is a director of technology.
 And very impressively, you've been there 18 years.
 So that's a good innings.
 I'm interested to understand or explore perhaps, a challenge that you've had to face with data in that time, perhaps a little bit more recently than 18 years ago, and kind of what the problem was and how you overcame it.

 Todd Schnirel (05:37.144)

 Yeah.
-So, the first one that comes to mind is, going back to kind of the 2016 timeframe where we decided that we needed to modernize our website and go from, kind of the traditional, digital brochure.
-Here's who we are.
-Here's we're about to an actual, e -commerce website.
+So, the first one that comes to mind is, going back to kind of the 2016 timeframe where we decided that we needed to modernize our website and go from, kind of the traditional, digital brochure - here's who we are, here's what we're about, to an actual, e-commerce website.
 And, as Jen said, we represent over 3 million different products.
-So, here we are kind of a.

-three in the afternoon or three in the morning can make an informed buying decision.
+So, here we are kind of a smaller, at the time I think we were just over 200 employees, so a smaller company with limited resources trying to make an e-commerce site for you know three million products is quite a daunting task and those three million products come from over two hundred and seventy-five two hundred and eighty different vendors and all kinds of formats and so trying to communicate that onto a website so that a customer at either three in the afternoon or three in the morning can make an informed buying decision.
 We were looking at just mountains of dissimilar data and saying, okay, how do we take this and turn it into something that now becomes useful to us, ourselves and our customers?
-And so that is about the time that we found Clover and realized that it may be a tool that would allow us to meet our...
+And so that is about the time that we found Clover and realized that it may be a tool that would allow us to meet our vendors and our customers where they were in their data journey.

-vendors and our customers where they were in their data journey.
 Some of them are very sophisticated and they have restful APIs and they can do everything as JSON objects and they can array their data and all kinds of great stuff that makes it very easy and very fast for us to load.
 Others is ... mom and pops, and they want to email us a CSV file.
 And we want to sell their products as much as we want to sell the Fortune 100 company's products.
-So we had to come up with a way to...
+So we had to come up with a way to, like I said, bridge that gap between an email CSV file and a RESTful API.
+When we were looking at options to do that and we found Clover, it became very apparent very quickly that this may be a tool that allows us to meet our partners where they were on their journey and still use and normalize their data so that we could use it on our website.

-continue to update and optimize products for our website, but it's certainly significantly easier than it used to be when we were hand scrubbing Excel files and trying to upload them to databases.
+So, we're not done.
+It's a never-ending task to continue to update and optimize products for our website, but it's certainly significantly easier than it used to be when we were hand scrubbing Excel files and trying to upload them to databases.
 So I cringe to think of the way we used to do things compared to the way we do things now, and that we just would not be able to scale the way we do it now.

 Matthew Stibbe (08:18.734)